AnnabelleJohnstone/FPGA--Snake-game-for-basys-3-board-/README.md

 └── u_vga_controller → VGA Controller 🎮🌈

-This is your full architecture, showing all cute modules working together ✨💕
+This is your full architecture

 🎮 How to Play 🎮